Arpitps499/House_Price_Prediciton/README.md

-# HousingDataset
+# House_Price_Dataset

-### Welcome to the GitHub repository for the Linear Regression analysis on a Housing Dataset.
-This repository contains a Jupyter notebook that demonstrates a simple linear regression model to predict housing prices.
+### Welcome to the GitHub repository for the Linear Regression analysis on a House price Dataset.
+This repository contains a Jupyter notebook that demonstrates a simple linear regression model to predict house prices.

 ## Table of Contents
 - Dataset